 A nurse practitioner will need to take a master’s degree in nursing, whereas a doctor will need to take either an MD or a DO, however, both roles required registration in order to be allowed to practice.

-Now let’s take a look at some of the things what are nurse practitioners not allowed to do when compared with a doctor:
+Now let’s take a look at some of the things nurse practitioners are not allowed to do when compared with a doctor:

 - If you require a sick note to take a leave of absence from your employment as a result of a medical condition, a nurse practitioner will not be allowed to do this for you.
 This is a task that must be completed by a doctor.